Indsyra/Python-projects/Object-oriented programming/README.md

 *Notebook* : polymorphism.ipynb
 *Related Files in assets folder* :
 Quite new to me as I can't remember when I ever used this concept.
 Interesting though!
 I learned that one of its application is GUI, which is one of the core concepts of this 100 projects challenge.
 I look forward to work on it.

+## Encapsulation
+*Notebook* : encapsulation.ipynb
+*Related Files in assets folder* : user_profiles.json One of these lessons that I particularly enjoy as it explains step by step what is what.
+I already used public, protected and private attributes without assessing to what they actually refers to.
+I created my own bonus challenge as I created a class for UserProfileApp which was not required in the bonus challenge of the lesson.
+Of course, persistence in an app is the key factor : Sooooo load in JSON file!